fardinkashef/WebScraping/README.md

 # Longman Scraper

-This repo includes a Next.js web application that scrapes Longman Dictionary website (www.ldoceonline.com) and generates an array of JSON objects, each detailing the dictionary information for a specific sense of the word
+This repo includes a Next.js web application that scrapes [Longman Dictionary](https://ldoceonline.com) website and generates an array of JSON objects, each detailing the dictionary information for a specific sense of the word

 ## 🎯 Goal

-The goal of this Next.js web application is to efficiently gather and organize dictionary data from the Longman Dictionary website (www.ldoceonline.com).
+The goal of this Next.js web application is to efficiently gather and organize dictionary data from the [Longman Dictionary](https://ldoceonline.com) website.
 By automating the process of looking up words and extracting their definitions, examples and etc, this tool eliminates the need for manual copy-pasting.
 Users can simply enter a word, and the application will generate an array of JSON objects, each containing detailed information for every sense of the word.

 ## 👀 Demo